-School supply shopping time!
-This year, I did most of my school supply shopping on Amazon.
+I still remember the first year I did most of my back to school shopping on Amazon.
 When I just about clicked to finalize my order, my husband wondered if I might find things cheaper at Walmart.
 Maybe.
 Probably on some things, probably not on others.
-For the most part I went Amazon.
+For the most part, I went Amazon.

 Because when I made my special trip to town to round off the school shopping Walmart was closed.
 Closed!
 Not their fault–power surge.
 But still closed.
 In the meantime, my Amazon products arrived on my front porch.

 See, I live far enough outside of “town” that I have to drive to town.
 Stores aren’t a block away.
 They are 10 miles away.
 So my trip was made special for Walmart, and they were closed, so I was glad I went with Amazon for the bulk of it.